 Can you own a bullet-resistant vest?

 They want to know if you can own a bulletproof vest.
 The answer is a big YES.
-In some states, civilians are allowed to wear personal bulletproof vests for protection.
+In some states, civilians can wear personal bulletproof vests for protection.

 Yes you are allowed to own a bulletproof vest

-Level 3A vests, which are the maximum rating for a concealable vest to defend against handgun threats, are best for civilians.
+Level 3A vests, the maximum rating for a concealable vest to defend against handgun threats, are best for civilians.

 In the US, a bulletproof vest can be sold to anyone face to face in transactions, on websites, at gun shows, in stores, etc., without any form of verification ID.
-You should also note that US laws prohibit a person from buying or wearing body armor if he/she is a convicted felon.
+You should also note that US laws prohibit a person from buying or wearing body armor if they are a convicted felon.

 What to consider when getting a bulletproof vest